Ukraine peace plan in tatters, 'frozen conflict' takes shape

 Ukrainian President Petro Poroshenko said on Tuesday the rebels had violated the Minsk agreement by holding elections outside Ukrainian rules, and that he would ask parliament to suspend a law that would give their regions a "special status".

-The rebels said this "seriously damaged" the Minsk protocol and signalled they would no longer abide by it.
+The rebels said this "seriously damaged" the Minsk protocol and signaled they would no longer abide by it.

 The "special status" law would have given the two rebel regions Donetsk and Luhansk rights to elect local officials under Ukrainian law, offered separatist fighters freedom from prosecution for acts on the battlefield and guaranteed the flow of state funds to rebel-held areas until peace was restored.